Roadmap¶

 manifest so marimo-book build re-executes only the cells whose

 upstream dependencies changed, not the whole notebook.
-This is our
+Today's

 Citation hover-cards¶